shoyer/stephanhoyer.com/physics/index.md

 theoretical physics.
 My advisor was [Birgitta Whaley](http://www.cchem.berkeley.edu/kbwgrp/).

 ![Fenna-Matthews-Olson complex]({{ site.url }}/images/fmo-top-down.jpg)
-{: .image-pull-right}
+{: .image-pull-right .max-width-50}

 # Research

-My dissertation research was on [the role of electronic quantum coherence in photosynthetic energy transfer](http://www2.lbl.gov/Science-Articles/Archive/PBD-quantum-secrets.html).Here are a few of the overarching questions that I aimed to answer:
+My dissertation research was on [the role of electronic quantum coherence in photosynthetic energy transfer](http://www2.lbl.gov/Science-Articles/Archive/PBD-quantum-secrets.html):

 - Does quantum coherence contribute to biological function in photosynthesis?
-- How can we use statistics, optimization and quantum information theory to understand photosynthesis using ultrafast spectroscopy?
+- How can we use statistics, optimization and quantum information theory to design ultrafast  spectroscopy experiments on photosynthetic pigment-protein complexes?

 My main model system was the [Fenna-Matthews-Olson complex](http://en.wikipedia.org/wiki/Fenna-Matthews-Olson_complex) of green sulfur bacteria (shown right).